Ferns & Focus

 This plant is non-toxic to cats, dogs, and horses, making it a safe choice for pet owners.

-Place in bright, filtered light.
-Avoid direct afternoon sun which can scorch the delicate fronds.
-Low light may slow growth.
+Provide bright, filtered light.
+Avoid direct afternoon sun, which scorches delicate fronds.
+Low light slows growth.

 Keep the soil consistently moist but not waterlogged.
-Water when the top of the soil feels slightly dry to the touch.
-Do not allow the root ball to dry out completely.
+Water when the top feels slightly dry, and never let the root ball dry out completely.
+Use a pot with drainage holes.

 Common Issues

-Yellowing fronds often indicate overwatering, while crispy, brown edges usually signal low humidity or underwatering.
+Yellowing fronds often mean overwatering.
+Crispy brown edges usually signal low humidity or underwatering.

 In-Depth Care & Growth